What are the strengths of your program?

 Are ther other residency programs within Cone Health?

 The Family Practice Residency Program is the largest residency inour health system, with eight residents per class.
 The hospital is also home to an internal medicine residency program and the primary care track of the UNC pediatric residency.
 There is not an OB-GYN residency.
 Overall, there are no concerns about access to patient experiences or specialty teaching.
 In many ways,the other residencies contribute to our learning as they draw additional faculty who are interested inteaching residents.
 This is particularly true of pediatrics where you will work closely with UNC pediatric attending physicians inboth the inpatient and clinic settings.

 Where is the Cone Health Family Medicine Center located and what types of patients does it serve?

-Most of our in-hospital rotations take place at our main facility,the 536-bed Moses H. Cone Memorial Hospital.
-Our OB and normal newborn nursery rotations take place at Women's Hospital, a facility dedicated to women's healthcare which is located approximately three miles from Moses Cone Hospital.
-The city's third hospital, Wesley Long Hospital, is also part of Cone Health and residents will occasionally see patients in that facility.
+Most of our in-hospital rotations take place at our main facility,the 550-bed Moses Cone Hospital.
+Our OB and newborn nursery rotations take place at the Women's Hospital, a facility dedicated to women'shealth care, located approximatelythree miles from Moses Cone Hospital.
+We also use private practitioners' offices and other outpatient facilities in our training.

 What about Obstetrical training at your program?